Sedum laxum (Britton) Berger

 Cotyledon brittoniana, Echeveria gormanii, Gormania laxa, Sedum laxum subsp. latifolium, Sedum laxum subsp. laxum, Sedum laxum subsp. perplexum, Sedum laxum var. latifolium

-This species is native to the United States (southwestern Oregon and northwestern California), where it can be found mostly on serpentine soils at elevations below 4000 feet (1220 m).
+This species is native to the United States (southwestern Oregon and northwestern California).
+It occurs mainly on serpentine soils at elevations below 4000 feet (1220 m).

-Sedum laxum is a succulent plant with stout branched rootstocks forming terminal rosettes of fleshy, green, usually glaucous leaves.
+Sedum laxum is a succulent plant with stout branched rootstocks forming terminal rosettes of thick, fleshy, green, usually glaucous leaves.
 It branches readily and spreads as a sprawling ground cover.
 Leaves are oblanceolate, spatulate, or obovate, up to 2 inches (5 cm) long and up to 7 inches (1.8 cm) wide.
-Flowers appear in summer on erect or decumbent, simple or branched, up to 16 inches (40 cm) long stalks.
+Flowers appear on erect or decumbent, simple or branched, up to 16 inches (40 cm) long stalks in summer.
 They are pink, pinkish-white, or white to yellowish-white and have red, reddish-purple, red-brown, or yellow anthers.